the-modem-distro/pinephone_modem_sdk/docs/AT_INTERFACE.md

 # QUECTEL EG25-G AT COMMANDS

-## This is currently just a placeholder, I need to check all commands one by one and fix all the descriptions, and there might be missing commands (there are quite a lot of them)
+## This is *incomplete* and a work in progress.
+Some info here might not be correct

 These are all the base commands that appear in Quectel's AT Command Manual (Version 2.0).
 The specific GNSS/GPS and Application control commands *are not* included here, though they will be added when this list is ready.